jlinclabs/agents-host/README.md

     - id3
     - idx
   - grant agent DID access to act as your wallet DID
-  - did document service for signing
+  - did document service
     - json rpc endpoint
+    - for signing
+    - authentication
   - one-click-auth to participating sites

 - uploading files to IPFS